huseyn0w/Laravella-CMS/README.md

 My CMS Project based on Laravel PHP Framework

 ## Getting Started
+Laravella CMS is the analog to such popular CMS as Wordpress, DLE, Joomla and etc, but based on framework Laravel.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.